jeremyw/stamp/README.md

 Your Ruby dates and times get a powerful new method: `stamp`.

+You might be concerned that "stamp" isn't descriptive enough for developers reading your code who aren't familiar with this gem.
+If that's the case, the following aliases are available:

+* `stamp_like`
+* `format_like`

 ### Dates

 Give `Date#stamp` an example date string with whatever month, day, year,